Annual Technical Report 2004 on Patent Information Activities submitted by Canada (SCIT/ATR/PI/2004/CA)

 Publishing, printing, copying (main types of publications of the office in the field of patent information, etc.)

 Reproduction and Distribution:

-MIMOSA CDs for Laid open applications and Granted applications are prepared every week and sent to various Patent Offices around the world.
+MIMOSA CDs for open for public inspection and granted applications are prepared every week and sent to various Patent Offices around the world.

 Main types of announcements of the Office in the field of patent information